sourcegraph/handbook/content/departments/product-engineering/product/design/design_process.md

   - Announce results in slack
   - Create a GitHub issue to address items in the test results
 - Tools
-  - Maze.design
-  - UserTesting.org
+  - UserTesting.com

 ### Visual design

-- Visual design should utilize the Sourcegraph’s Figma based component system
+- Product design should utilize the [Wildcard Design System](https://www.figma.com/file/NIsN34NH7lPu04olBzddTw/Wildcard-Design-System?node-id=891%3A0)
 - Dark compositions will be created for each major design
 - If new components are required, the following process should be followed:
   - Design component in the Figma file which requires it
     - If creating a component make sure it is prefaced by '\_' so that it is not used while in review
   - Create a proposal frame with the following items: